Amixx/vscode-ifc/README.md

 The easiest place to set this while testing is the Extension Development Host's settings JSON.

-## Release Asset Expectations

-The extension expects platform-specific GitHub release assets for the IFC language server.
-Asset names should include operating-system and architecture hints such as `macos-arm64`, `linux-x64`, or `windows-x64`.

-Supported asset formats:

-- raw executable
-- `.zip`
-- `.tar.gz`
-- `.tgz`

-Archives should contain either `ifc-language-server` or `ifc-lsp` and use `.exe` on Windows.

 ## Language Server

 This extension is powered by the [IFC Language Server](https://github.com/NepomukWolf/IFC-Language-Server).

 For normal use, the extension automatically installs the language server version pinned by the current extension release.

+For release packaging, the extension expects platform-specific GitHub release assets whose names include operating-system and architecture hints such as `macos-arm64`, `linux-x64`, or `windows-x64`.
+Supported asset formats are raw executables, `.zip`, `.tar.gz`, and `.tgz`.
+Archives should contain either `ifc-language-server` or `ifc-lsp`, with `.exe` on Windows.

 ## License